syncfusion-content/fileformat-docs/File-Formats/Presentation/Getting-Started.md

 * Syncfusion.Presentation

+Include the following namespace in your .cs or .vb code as shown below

+{% tabs %}

+{% highlight c# %}

+using Syncfusion.Presentation;

+{% endhighlight %}

+{% highlight vb.net %}

+Imports Syncfusion.Presentation

+{% endhighlight %}

+{% endtabs %}

 An entire PowerPoint presentation is represented by an instance of IPresentation interface and it is the root element of Essential Presentation’s DOM.

 The following code example demonstrates how to create an instance of IPresentation interface.